 Coolidge is a tiny city located in the state of Georgia.
 With a population of 533 people and just one neighborhood, Coolidge is the 394th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Coolidge is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Coolidge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coolidge is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Coolidge who work in sales jobs (23.98%), maintenance occupations (13.01%), and farm management occupations (9.44%).

 In addition, many people in Coolidge have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Coolidge is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Coolidge does not have a public transit system used by locals to get to and from work.

 The per capita income in Coolidge in 2022 was $22,077, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $88,308 for a family of four.